Lunatic-Labs/pointless-project/README.md

 Run `sudo apt-get install libzip-dev`.
 Add `-l zip` to your compile command

 ## Testing
-To build a test, run `make obj/<TestModuleName>.test` from the project root.
+To build a test, run `make test` from the project root.
 Note, obj should exist in your project root.
 From this, run `./obj/<TestModuleName>.test` to run the test.

 ***Adding an Automated Test Module as a Github Action***: Whenever you write tests, you should automate them so the Github Project runs them whenever code is committed.
 To do this, edit `.github/workflows` and add `run-<test-module>.yaml` as a file.
 Note, these files use a different naming convention than cpp files.